engr-rakib/web/README.md

 escalation procedures.
 In addition to this he has vast experience of addressing a variety of hardware, software, and communications malfunctions.

 This is his personal web site deployed by him with his own creativity.
+If you have any Quires you can mailed me on - rakibcs29@gmail.com